slsa-framework/slsa/docs/spec/v1.0/levels.md

 -   Software producer follows a consistent build process so that others can form expectations about what a "correct" build looks like.

--   Build system automatically generates [provenance] describing how the artifact was built, including: what entity built the package, what build process they used, and what the top-level input to the build were.
+-   Build platform automatically generates [provenance] describing how the artifact was built, including: what entity built the package, what build process they used, and what the top-level input to the build were.